loksland/marlowe/README.md

 A separate folder to put files that failed to parse, duplicates or files of invalid extensions.
 Ideally this would be an empty directory to begin with, or previously used by Marlowe.

 **Blacklist IPs**
-The script will not run if the public IP is detected to be any IPs entered here.
+The script will not run if the public IP of the system running the script is detected to be any IPs entered here.

 *Debug mode**
-If true then a JSON data file will be saved next to the renamed media files.
+If true then a JSON data file will be saved next to the renamed media files and browser windows will be visible during processing.

 Disclaimer
 ----------